 Information Security Update

 Well, that’s it for this year.
-Thanks for reading my report.
-Please see the announcement below about Clareity’s 2011 MLS Workshop in Scottsdale.
+Thanks for reading the Clareity Mid-Year report!

-Please consider joining us in Scottsdale, Arizona March 9-11, 2011 for Clareity’s Tenth Annual MLS Executive Workshop.
+Please consider joining us in Scottsdale, Arizona March 1-2, 2012 for Clareity’s 11th Annual MLS Executive Workshop.
 This MLS Workshop will provide timely updates and address the key issues facing MLS executives and leaders.
-The event web site is here: http://www.callclareity.com/MLSworkshop/
+For more information, please see www.callclareity.com/MLSworkshop/

 Founded in 1996, Clareity continually strives to provide our clients a truly independent and unique perspective.
 Clareity has successfully executed a vast array of consulting projects for our clients, related to: